 Like most apps, YNAB has its own unique language for actions and features within the app.
 Fortunately, this handy guide will bring you up to speed on that language!
 Familiarizing yourself with a few key terms will quickly improve your overall budgeting experience, and additional resources are linked below, if you’d like to learn more about a specific topic.

 Account Register: The Account Register is where your transactions are listed and you can add, edit, or delete transactions.
 Your account registers should be exact mirrors of your accounts at your banks, and you can verify that by using our Reconcile feature.
 Your accounts can be Budget Accounts or Tracking Accounts (see the entries below for more info!)

 Activity Column: The Activity column is the sum of all transactions that have been made in that category for the current month.
 This number can be positive or negative.

 Available Column: The Available column is where you look to guide your spending decisions.
 It’s the money you have available to spend.
-Money left in the Available column at the end of the month will carry over into the next month, negative amounts do not.
+Money left in the Available column at the end of the month will carry over into the next month when the month rolls over, while negative amounts do not.

 Budget Accounts: Budget Accounts are the bank accounts you usually spend money from, or want to use in the near future.
 Checking, savings, and credit card accounts are the most common types of Budget Accounts.
 The money in budget accounts is part of your budget (if you have $500 in your checking account, and $500 in your savings account, your budget will have $1000 in it).